uw-cmg/MAST/MAST/doc/source/3_1_5_defects.rst

 * The fractional coordinates for the phonon center site

 * A float value for the phonon center radius

 * An optional float value for the tolerance-matching threshold for matching the phonon center site (if this last value is not specified, 0.1 is used).
+Only used if atom indexing is not used.

+If atom indexing is used, only the phonon center site and phonon center radius are used, with an additional 0.0001 matching tolerance.

 Multiple separate phonon calculations may be obtained for each defect, for example::

     begin int1
     interstitial 0.25 0.25 0.25 X2
-    phonon host3 0.3 0.3 0.4 2.5 0.01
+    phonon host3 0.3 0.3 0.4 0.25 0.01
-    phonon solute 0.1 0.1 0.2 0.5
+    phonon solute 0.1 0.1 0.2 0.05
     end

-In the example above, *host3* is the label for the phonon calculation where (0.3, 0.3, 0.4) is the coordinate for the phonon center site, and 2.5 Angstroms is the radius for the sphere inside which to consider atoms for the phonon calculation.
-Points within 0.01 of fractional coordinates will be considered for matching the phonon center site.
+In the example above, *host3* is the label for the phonon calculation where (0.3, 0.3, 0.4) is the coordinate for the phonon center site, and 0.25 is the fractional radius for the sphere inside which to consider atoms for the phonon calculation.
+Points within 0.01 of fractional coordinates will be considered for matching the phonon center site, if atom indexing is not used.

-In the example above, *solute* is the label for the phonon calculation bounded within a 0.5 Angstrom radius centered at (0.1, 0.1, 0.2) in fractional coordinates.
-As no threshold value was given, points within 0.1 (default) of fractional coordinates will be considered for matching the phonon center site.
+In the example above, *solute* is the label for the phonon calculation bounded within a 0.05 fractional radius centered at (0.1, 0.1, 0.2) in fractional coordinates.
+As no threshold value was given, points within 0.1 (default) of fractional coordinates will be considered for matching the phonon center site, if atom indexing is not used.

 The recipe template file for phonons may include either the explicit phonon labels and other labels, or <S>, <N>, <Q>, <P>.
 See :doc:`3_1_3_recipe`.